Solirinai/GeoBenchX/README.md

 ---

-*See our paper for full methodology details and results comparing model performance across different task types (forthcoming).
+*See [our paper](https://arxiv.org/pdf/2503.18129) for full methodology details and results comparing model performance across different task types.
 This is the second version of the benchmark.
-At the previous interation, we benchmarked Sonnet 3.5 and 3.7, Haiku 3.5, Gemini 2.0, GPT-4o, GPT-4o mini, and o3-mini models (avaiable as [GeoBenchX: Benchmarking LLMs for Multistep Geospatial Tasks](https://arxiv.org/abs/2503.18129)).*
+At the previous interation, we benchmarked Sonnet 3.5 and 3.7, Haiku 3.5, Gemini 2.0, GPT-4o, GPT-4o mini, and o3-mini models (avaiable as [GeoBenchX: Benchmarking LLMs for Multistep Geospatial Tasks version 1](https://arxiv.org/pdf/2503.18129v1)).*

 ## This repository contains: